microsoft/FluidFramework/docs/content/start/property-binder/property-binder-runtime-representation.md

 ### Runtime Representation Definition

 The definition of a runtime representation is done with [defineRepresentation()]({{< ref "docs/apis/property-binder/databinder#property-binder-databinder-definerepresentation-Method" >}}).
 The function takes as arguments a bindingType, an *Property* schema typeId, a maker function, an initializer function, and a destroyer function.
 Please see the documentation for more parameters to the definition function, such as providing user data.

 **Binding type**

 The bindingType allows multiple representations to be associated with a specific *Property*.
-In the Camera example above, the CameraModel class could have a bindingType of ‘MODEL’, while the THREE.PerspectiveCamera could have a bindingType of ‘VIEW’.
+In the Camera example above, the CameraModel class could have a bindingType of ‘MODEL', while the THREE.PerspectiveCamera could have a bindingType of ‘VIEW'.
 Later, clients can fetch the desired runtime representation using the appropriate bindingType.

 **TypeId**